 is the author of numerous technical reports and papers in the areas of vision research,

 night vision devices (NVDs), evaluation of 3D systems for remote manipulation, image-quality

 standards, visibility and illumination, 3D aerial photointerpretation, simulator displays,

 highway safety, and visual fatigue.
 He has served as a technical consultant and expert witness in patent litigation involving stereoscopic 3D systems.

 John has been an active member of the Society of Photo-optical

 Instrumentation Engineers (SPIE) since 1985.
 In 2012 he was elected a Fellow of the Society for his specific contributions to the field of stereoscopic displays and applications, and a Senior Member of the Society for his contributions to the SPIE organization.
-He has co-chaired the annual SPIE/IS&T Conference on Stereoscopic Displays and Applications, which has run annually since 1990.
+He is the founding chair of the SPIE/IS&T Conference on Stereoscopic Displays and Applications, which has run annually since 1990.

 |John Merritt and Andrew Woods of Curtin University of Technology